Bringing Memory Safety to WebAssembly.

-3rd Workshop on Principles of Secure Compilation (PriSC), 2019.
+3rd Workshop on Principles of Secure Compilation (PriSC) in January 2019.

 Code That Never Ran: Modeling Attacks on Speculative Evaluation.